wix-incubator/wix-rest-docs/all/guides/notifications/docs/createNotification.md

 SortOrder: 1
 # Creating a Notification Template

+> This feature is not yet available to all users.

 Create a notification template in the Wix Dev Center to specify the standard text, placeholders, and recipients of notifications.
 You can then call the [Notify](https://dev.wix.com/api/rest/wix-notifications/notifications/notify) endpoint from your code to trigger sending notifications based on the template you defined.